The Hobbit Trilogy was filmed entirely in New Zealand, throughout locations in both the North and South Islands.

 Passburn was used for the approach to Misty Mountains and Passburn Track on the Mavora Walkway - one section of New Zealand’s national walkway Te Araroa - is open to the public.

-The world-class ski area of Treble Cone was another filming location, and is famous for its off-piste terrain and unrivalled views across Lake Wanaka and the Central Otago region.
+The world-class ski area of Treble Cone was another filming location, and is famous for its off-piste terrain and unrivalled views across Wanaka and the Central Otago region.
 The skifield is abuzz during winter months and has the longest vertical run in New Zealand’s Southern Alps.
 Alpine Peaks in the Wanaka region was also described as 'Wild Country' for the first film and provided the backdrop for soaring eagles.

-New Zealand’s sunniest region, Nelson, provided the backdrop for several locations in The Hobbit: An Unexpected Journey.
+New Zealand’s sunniest region, Nelson Tasman, provided the backdrop for several locations in The Hobbit: An Unexpected Journey.
 The exact locations were filmed on private property, but visitors can get a good feel for these locations with a horse trek.
 Ride across neighbouring private farmland to the dramatic cliff drop which offers spectacular coastal views over Golden Bay.

 Peter Jackson chose the Pelorus River to film the dwarves in barrels scene that appears in The Hobbit: The Desolation of Smaug.
 Here, the dwarves were filmed floating in giant barrels down the river.
 Stephen Hunter, who played dwarf Bombur, called this experience 'his favourite day on set'.
 You can experience this exact location for yourself with an easy riverside walk, or take a guided kayak tour.